pitchpoint-solutions/docs.pitchpointsolutions.io/_developer_guides/orders/IRS8821Transcript.md

 ```

 #### Example Company request:
-This would order a W-2 - Employee Earnings transcript for a Company for the years 2023, and 2022
+The following example demonstrates how to order a W-2 - Employee Earnings transcript for a company for the years 2023 and 2022.

 ```bash
 curl -X POST https://api.pointservices.com/riskinsight-services-ws/resources/v1/IRS8821Transcript/PDF-001